DuncanSchouten/barber-jekyll/_works/100-dinners.md

 The 100 Dinners microsite was intended to serve several key functions:
 * Facilitating host applications and post-event reporting
 * Surfacing details on upcoming dinners
-* Pass guests to the appropriate RSVP page
+* Passing guests to the appropriate RSVP page
 * Showcasing photos from past events

 {::options parse_block_html="true" /}